 Imagined with a cast of 11 diverse actors, reflective of NYC’s status as a global crossroads, students will play roles across the gender continuum.
 Material from the play will be made available for auditioners.
 Students are welcome to prepare a 1-minute Shakespeare comedic monologue in advance but this is not required to be considered.

 Crew positions available: Light board operator, wardrobe, run crew, and more.

 Students will work with faculty director and professional designers.
 Cast members have the option to register for THEATRST 350 (ALP, CCI, R) to receive academic credit for participation.
 Enrollment is optional, but attendance is required.
-Class meets once a week Tuesdays nights for two and a half hours starting the week of September 2.
+The class meets once a week for two and a half hours starting the week of September 2.
 Evening rehearsals will be Monday through Thursday, 7 p.m.– 10 p.m. and one weekend afternoon (to be announced), beginning September 23.
 Actors will be called as needed but should keep these times open.
 Tech weekend is November 1-2.
 The eight performances will take place Nov.
 7-17 in Sheafer Lab Theater.

 Fefu and Her Friends by María Irene Fornés

 Auditions to be held Oct.
 20-21.
 (Sign up sheet coming soon!)

 “Heaven is populated with divine lovers.
 And in hell live the duds.” ~Emma from María Irene Fornés’ Fefu and Her Friends